emads22/EventTune-Tracker/README.md

 2. Ensure Python 3.x is installed.
 3. Install the required dependencies using `pip install -r requirements.txt`.
 4. Configure the necessary parameters such as URL, file paths, database details, etc., in `constants.py`.
-   - You can customize the duration of script execution and the pause duration between iterations by modifying the `DURATION` and `PAUSE` variables, respectively, in `constants.py`.
    - If using the SQLite database option, ensure that you have SQLite installed.
-   - Create the required `.db` files (e.g., `tours.db`) using DB Browser for SQLite or any other SQLite client.
+   - Create the required `.db` files (e.g., `events.db`) using DB Browser for SQLite or any other SQLite client.
 Alternatively, you can create the databases programmatically by running Python scripts to create tables as needed.
+5. The default URL for scraping is [Bandsintown's Today page](https://www.bandsintown.com/today/genre/all-genres?recommended_artists_filter=All+Artists#search).
+You can change it in the `constants.py` file if needed.
-5. Run the script using `python main.py`.
+6. Run the script using `python main.py`.

 ## Usage
 1. Run the script using `python main.py`.